Solving A Global Crisis through Individual Understanding

 Drug treatment providers, policymakers, and health authorities have proposed an array of solutions to the opioid epidemic.
 Some of these ideas include switching to less potent opioids or legalizing marijuana as a substitute.
 Whatever the merits of these proposals, they do not preclude being more attentive to the particular needs of the individual.
 For some reason, we continue to medicate the symptoms and ignore the real issues; subsequently, the opioid crisis continues to grow and kill its victims.
 No drug treatment program can succeed without recognizing that opioid physical disorder is a medical condition; its victims are human beings with individual psychological and physiological needs.
 The better we are at educating ourselves and understanding all facets of opiate addiction, the more efficiently we can deal with one of the most severe public health crises of the modern era.

 The Waismann Method Treatment Center is committed to addressing and treating each patient based on their unique needs.
-Our team of doctors and mental health experts have over 20 years of experience.
+Our team of doctors and mental health experts has over 22 years of experience in providing rapid opioid detox and medically assisted detoxification.
 Together they have treated thousands of patients with the most successful opioid detoxification treatment available.
-When patients become opiate free, they have the ability to choose the adequate emotional assistance necessary for a full recovery.
+When patients become opiate-free, they have the ability to choose the adequate emotional assistance necessary for a full recovery.

 Opioid Addiction should be a temporary and treatable condition and not a life sentence.